davidroeca/web-app-orchestration-talk/talk/talk.rst

 :id: beginning-tech

+React

 |react_logo|

 |express_logo|

 .. note::
+    * I'm writing a web app in React
     * She's working on a web api in Node and Express
-    * I'm writing a web app
     * I clone her code
     * I go through her README and install Node 8 and the necessary database requirements on my system